DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 }
 ```

-Similar to the `given` property, because some target stages can be configured with multiple input links the test specification's `then` property array uniqely identifies links using a combination of the stage and link names.
+Similar to the `given` property, because some target stages can be configured with multiple input links the test specification's `then` property array uniquely identifies links using a combination of the stage and link names.
 The array also contains a `path` property to identify the test data CSV file containing the test data that is to be injected on each incoming link.

 Other properties which extend the capabilities of your test case can be included in the `then` property array: